 Usually your lease will specify that we provide the buildings insurance.
-If this is stipulated within your lease and you need to make a claim against the policy, please contact us to access a copy of the current insurance policy summary which also includes the contact details and policy number for you to make your claim directly with the policy provider.
+If this is stipulated within your lease and you need to make a claim against the policy, please download a copy of the current insurance policy summary which also includes the contact details and policy number for you to make your claim directly with the policy provider.

 Why does my service charge change every year?

 Each year we assess how much we expect to spend on providing the services to your home.
 This is based on an estimate of costs and will include inflation.
 We also regularly review our service costs to ensure that they deliver value for money and that charges remain as accurate as possible.
 As a result, charges can vary each year.
 Where this results in an increase, we will ensure that any increase is reasonable.

 You will see your services listed and a cost against each service dependent upon the frequency you are set up to pay – monthly/ quarterly/annually.